The Gibbs paradox revisited from the fluctuation theorem with absolute irreversibility

+This result implies that the ambiguity in the thermodynamic entropy represented by $f(N)$ is directly related to and hence can be removed by the degree of absolute irreversibility in the gas mixing process.

-To find $\lambda$, let us consider the time-reversed process of gas mixing.
-The time-reversed process of the wall removal is the wall insertion as illustrated in Fig.~\ref{GM}.
-After the insertion, the state may or may not return to the original state.
-The events in which the state does not return to the original state are absolutely irreversible because they have no counterparts in the original process; the event in which the state return to the original state is the only one without absolute irreversibility.
+To find $\lambda$, let us consider the time-reversed process of gas mixing, i.e., wall insertion as illustrated in Fig.~\ref{Fig:GM}.
+After the insertion, the state may or may not return to the original one.
+The events in which the state does not return to the original state are absolutely irreversible because they have no counterparts in the forward process; the event in which the state returns to the original state is the only one without absolute irreversibility.
 Therefore, $1-\lambda$ is equal to the probability that the original state is restored after the wall insertion.
-Although this probability cannot be calculated explicitly in the presence of interactions, we can compare the probabilities in the two cases.
-The number of combinations for the $M+N$ particles in which the left box contains $M$ particles after the wall insertion is equal to the binomial coefficient ${}_{M+N}C_M$.
-These distributions can be realized with equal probability due to the assumption of identical interactions.
-For identical gases, all of these distributions are identified with the original state, whereas only one of these is for different gases.
-Therefore, we obtain $ 1-\lambda_{\rm id}={}_{M+N}C_M(1-\lambda_{\rm dif}). $ We note that this equality is a quantitative expression of Gibbs' idea\cite{Gibbs1875} that mixing of different gases should be more irreversible than that of identical gases because in the former case particles from the left (right) must return to the left (right) to restore the original state.
-Then, equality~(\ref{fAI}) reduces to $ f(M+N)-f(M)-f(N)=-\ln{}_{M+N}C_M. $ The solution of the equation gives \eqn{ f(N)=Nf(1)-\ln N!. } Thus, the factor $N!$ is reproduced rigorously even in the small thermodynamic regime and in the presence of interactions.
+Although this probability cannot be calculated explicitly in the presence of interactions, we can compare the probabilities for the two cases.
+The number of combinations for the $M+N$ particles in which the left box contains $M$ particles after the wall insertion is equal to the binomial coefficient ${}_{M+N}C_M:=(M+N)!/(M!N!)$.
+These partitions can be realized with equal probability due to the assumption of identical interactions.
+For identical gases, all of them are identified with the original state, whereas there is only one such state for different gases.
+Therefore, we obtain $ 1-\lambda_{\rm id}={}_{M+N}C_M(1-\lambda_{\rm dif}). $ Then, equality~(\ref{fAI}) reduces to $ f(M+N)-f(M)-f(N)=-\ln{}_{M+N}C_M. $ The solution of this functional equation is given by Eq.~(\ref{N!}).

-We note that to judge whether a time-reversed event has the counterpart with non-vanishing probability, we should define what we mean by the same states and by the different states.
-The introduction of the criteria for identity is absolutely needed when we deal with the classical thermodynamic entropy as elaborated by Gibbs \cite{Gibbs1875} and Jaynes \cite{Jaynes92}.

-Equality~(\ref{FR}) reveals that the Pauli-Jaynes resolution is incomplete even in systems with large $N$ when we consider subleading effects, because the Pauli-Jaynes correction $-N\ln N$ is different from $-\ln N!$ by the amount of $-1/2\cdot\ln(2\pi N)+O(1/N)$ except the term proportional to $N$, which can be absorbed by the constant $f(1)$.
-Therefore, absolute irreversibility plays a crucial role in the resolution of the Gibbs paradox not only in small thermodynamic systems but also in macroscopic systems with subleading effects.

-Incidentally, we note that the same procedure is needed to determine $f(N)$ even when we use statistical mechanics based on ``the generic phase'' from the beginning, with the result $f(N)=Nf(1)$.